-☑ - Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance.
+- 🗵 Information is available which was not available at the time of permit issuance (other than revised regulations, guidance, or test methods) and which would have justified the application of a less stringent effluent limitation at the time of permit issuance. - pH limits were changed to 6.0-9.0 due to the assimilative capacity of the receiving stream.
+This limit is still protective of water quality. - Effluent limits were changed to monitoring requirements for Total Recoverable Cadmium, Total Recoverable Copper, Total Recoverable Lead, and Total Recoverable Silver.
+A Reasonable Potential Analysis did not show that these parameters had a reasonable potential to violate Water Quality Standards. - WET testing requirements were changed from pass/fail to monitoring only for toxic units.

-- Ammonia.
-Effluent limitations were re-calculated for Ammonia based new information derived from discharge monitoring reports, mixing zone values, and on the current Missouri Water Quality Standards for Ammonia.
-The newly established limitations are still protective of water quality and are consistent with the assumptions and requirements of the TMDL. - pH. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are protective of the water quality standard [10 CSR 20-7.031(5)(E)], due to the buffering capacity of the mixing zone. - Whole Effluent Toxicity.
-WET testing requirements were changed from pass/fail to monitoring only for toxic units.
 This change reflects modifications to Missouri's Effluent Regulation found at 10 CSR 20-7.015.
 40 CFR 122.44(d)(1)(ii) requiring the Department to establish effluent limitations to control all parameters which have the reasonable potential to cause or contribute to an excursion above any state water quality standard, including state narrative criteria.
 The previous permit imposed a pass/fail limitation without collecting sufficient numerical data to conduct an analytical reasonable potential analysis.
 The permit writer has made a reasonable potential determination which concluded the facility does not have reasonable potential at this time but monitoring is required.
-Implementation of the toxic unit monitoring requirement will allow the Department to effect numeric criteria in accordance with water quality standards established under §303 of the CWA.

-\boxtimes - The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b).
+Implementation of the toxic unit monitoring requirement will allow the Department to effect numeric criteria in accordance with water quality standards established under §303 of the CWA. - \boxtimes The Department determines that technical mistakes or mistaken interpretations of law were made in issuing the permit under section 402(a)(1)(b). - General Criteria.

-• General Criteria.
 The previous permit contained a special condition which described a specific set of prohibitions related to general criteria found in 10 CSR 20-7.031(4).
 In order to comply with 40 CFR 122.44(d)(1), the permit writer has conducted reasonable potential determinations for each general criterion and established numeric effluent limitations where reasonable potential exists.
 While the removal of the previous permit special condition creates the appearance of backsliding, since this permit establishes numeric limitations where reasonable potential to cause or contribute to an excursion of the general criteria exists the permit maintains sufficient effluent limitations and monitoring requirements in order to protect water quality, this permit is equally protective as compared to the previous permit.
 Therefore, given this new information, and the fact that the previous permit special condition was not consistent with 40 CFR 122.44(d)(1), an error occurred in the establishment of the general criteria as a special condition of the previous permit.
-Please see Part VII - Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.
+Please see Part VI Effluent Limits Determination for more information regarding the reasonable potential determinations for each general criterion related to this facility.